 Since 2012, Tejasvita has been on the job to develop a working model for the preschool program in a fast changing landscape related to school admissions in low income areas of Bangalore.
-In order to do this we are piloting our preschool program in different locations.
-As of March 2017, we have delivered our program to nearly 300 children for at least one academic year.
-About 50 children among them have received our program for two academic years.
+As of March 2018, we believe we have a working model for the preschool which we have been fine tuning during the 2018-19 academic year.
+Read about our exciting journey below.

 2012-2013 academic year